Humanities students tend to work with ideas, which help them hone useful skills for work in numerous industries.

 Empathy

-In fact, LinkedIn’s list of the top five workplace skills that employers requested in 2020 are all skills that you would develop as a humanities major: creativity, persuasion, collaboration, adaptability, and emotional intelligence [1].
+In fact, LinkedIn’s top five workplace skills that employers requested in 2020 are all skills that you would develop as a humanities major: creativity, persuasion, collaboration, adaptability, and emotional intelligence [1].

-What's more, the humanities have become increasingly important in tech, finance, and other industries where “critical, philosophical and ethics-based skills” have become critical for growth and development [2].
-For example, a tech company might have a glut of computer science majors but a philosophy major can offer a unique perspective that helps them discover new insights into their user base.
+The humanities have become increasingly important in tech, finance, and other industries where “critical, philosophical and ethics-based skills” have become critical for growth and development [2].
+For example, a tech company might have a glut of computer science majors but an anthropology major can offer a unique perspective that helps them discover new insights about their users.

 Some common career paths for humanities majors include: